 "We are very happy with your service.
 We will be ongoing customers."

 -B & J. Douty

 We’re the most trusted pest control and lawn care company in Central Massachusetts.
 But don’t take our word for it.
 Read real reviews from happy customers.
 Then call us and join our growing list of residents, families, and businesses who depend on Ford’s Hometown Services to protect what matters most.

 As the temperature drops, you might be celebrating not dealing with nuisance pests anymore.
 Bye, bye mosquitoes!
 But saying good riddance to some pests this winter season might have you saying hello to others.
 Many pests like to ride out the cold in a warm, safe spot....

 3 Signs of a Termite Infestation It’s not always easy to know if you have termites.
 They are called the “silent destroyers” for a reason – they have a proven ability to chew through wood almost undetected.
 These pests cause over 5 billion dollars in damage each year...

-Eastern Subterranean Termites - As their name indicates the type of termites we deal with in New England are Subterranean and are typically moving around in the soil.
-Termites are an important part of recycling in the environment but are a structural destructive force...
+Eastern Subterranean Termites, as their name indicates, are a common type of termite we deal with in New England which are subterranean and typically move around in the soil.
+Termites are an important part of recycling in the environment but are a structural...